 CNC routers are used a lot in woodworking to make everything from cupboard doors to 3D sculptures.
 They can create wooden patterns for sand molds used in metal casting and cut foam into custom shapes to be used in packaging.
 The advertising industry uses CNC routers to engrave custom signs and lettering on wood or plastic for various promotional products.

-Parts of a CNC Router
+Where Is a CNC Router Used?

 A CNC router machine has four main components that all work together to make the part: the bed, the controller, the motors, and the spindle/router.
 Below you’ll find a little more information on each of these components.